Developing a Memorandum of Understanding

 At this point, please complete Parts 1 and 2 of the Proposal Form only.
 This should then be returned to the International Affairs Team who will use this information to carry out the necessary due diligence.

-Once you have completed and returned Parts 1 and 2 of the MoU Proposal Form, the International Affairs Team will carry out due diligence on your proposed partner.
+Once you have completed and returned Parts 1 and 2 of the MoU Proposal Form, the Recruitment and International Relations Team will carry out due diligence on your proposed partner.

 Obtain approval signatures